hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 That's where alignment work comes in, and it's one of the reasons why it's so valuable, and why technical leadership should be more deeply understood and explicitly developed at companies who are solving technically complex problems.

 What I ended up architecting for this was (among other things): a combination of various implementations, some glue code, and a multi-stage plan for migration, simplification, and learning.
-Crucially, this doesn't really start looking like an abstraction until things are sufficiently far along, and that can be demoralizing to realize because sometimes you don't get to see the abstraction take place even though it's supposed to be there.
+Crucially, this doesn't really start looking like an abstraction until things are sufficiently far along, and that can be demoralizing to realise because sometimes you don't get to see the abstraction take place even though it's supposed to be there.

 ## Defining the ~~Abstraction~~ MVP